mehrantsi/high-performance-kv-store/README.md

 - Make
 - Root access (for loading the module and creating the device node)

+> [!WARNING]
+>
+> HPKV performs low-level disk operations and does not use traditional filesystems.
+Make sure you're attaching a dedicated, unformatted disk to HPKV.

 ### Compilation and Installation

 1. Clone the repository: